Cartel (ship)

-Cartel ships, in international law, are ships employed on humanitarian voyages, in particular, to carry communications or prisoners between belligerents.
+Cartels, in international law, are ships employed on humanitarian voyages, in particular, to carry communications or prisoners between belligerents.
 They fly distinctive flags, including a flag of truce.
 Traditionally, they were unarmed but for a single gun retained for signalling purposes.
 Cartel ships were used on the basis of intergovernmental agreements, which were called 'cartels' between the 17th and the 19th century.

 A ship serving as a cartel was not subject to seizure or capture.
 However, if it engaged in commerce or warlike acts such as carrying official dispatches or messengers, it lost its character of inviolability and would then be subject to capture.
 The cartel protection extended to the return voyage.
 Furthermore, the prisoners being taken for exchange were under an obligation not to engage in hostilities towards their captors.
 If they were to capture the cartel ship, they would have no rights to salvage, and the owner of the vessel, if it were a ship from their country, would have no right to reclaim the vessel.